Published on 05 Aug 99

 Sections 263 and 264 of the Income Tax Assessment Act 1936 confer upon the Commissioner powers of access to information and documents in order to assist him in carrying out his functions.
 These powers of access are far reaching, being circumscribed only by reference to the express limitations contained in the sections and by the requirement that the powers be exercised for the purposes of the income tax legislation.
 Three recent cases highlight these powers as discussed in this paper.

-Greg practises principally in taxation and revenue law, administrative law, commercial law, corporations law and equity and trusts.
+Greg practices principally in taxation and revenue law, administrative law, commercial law, corporations law and equity and trusts.
 He has appeared in many long and complex matters in the Federal Court at trial and appellate levels as well as in the High Court.
-Greg appeared in the High Court cases FCT v Sun Alliance Investments Pty Ltd, FCT v McNeil and FCT v Scully, as well as leading Part IVA cases in the Full Federal Court, including FCT v Lenzo, FCT v Ashwick, FCT v Star City Ltd and Spassked Pty Ltd v FCT.
+Greg appeared in the High Court cases ElecNet (Aust) Pty Ltd v FCT, FCT v Sun Alliance Investments Pty Ltd, FCT v McNeil, FCT v Scully and FCT v Consolidated Press Holdings Ltd, as well as leading Part IVA cases in the Full Federal Court, including AXA Asia Pacific Holdings Ltd v FCT, FCT v Lenzo, FCT v Ashwick, Puzey v FCT, FCT v Star City Ltd, Spassked Pty Ltd v FCT, Cumins v FCT, Pridecraft Pty Ltd v FCT and Eastern Nitrogen Ltd v FCT.

 - Current at